 Aviva Driving School level one, Educate package will provide you with the required 12 EDT lessons with a Road Safety Authority approved instructor.
 Level two, Achieve will give you extensive preparation for the driving test, and level three, Decision will provide fully licenced drivers with specific techniques to really enhance their safe driving skills.
 Accompanied driver cover* is available for these packages.
 Click here for full details.

 Now that you have under-the-bonnet knowledge to be reckoned with, don’t forget to protect that car you know so well!
-Simply call us on 1890 33 22 11 or visit our website to see what options best suit you.
+Simply call us on 1890 33 22 11 or visit Aviva car insurance to see what options best suit you.

 *If you undertake Level One (Educate) you may avail of 6 months Free Accompanied Driver Cover on an Aviva policyholder's* existing Aviva private motor policy**.
 6 months cover equates to 50% discount on annual motor policy.